goutkannan/LUA-for-Nautilus/README.md

 `$> git clone https://goutkannan@bitbucket.org/kchale/nautilus.git`

+## Make Menu Selection

 First, configure Nautilus by running

 `make menuconfig`

+In order to pre-load lua with Nautilus, choose the following options Under the `Lua for Nautilus` categor, select the options 1.Lua Load 2.Lua to test by pressing the `y` button.
+After sleceting the desired configurations exit the menuconfig.
+In the prompt select `yes` to save the chosen configuration.

 Select any options you require, then run `make` to build the HRT binary image.
-To make a bootable CD-ROM, run `make lua`.
+To make a bootable CD-ROM, run `make isoimage`.

 If you see weird errors, chances are there is something wrong with your GRUB2 toolchain (namely, `grub-mkrescue`).
 Make sure `grub-mkrescue` knows where its libraries are, especially if you've installed the latest GRUB from source.
 Use `grub-mkrescue -d`.
 We've run into issues with naming of the GRUB2 binaries, in which case a workaround with symlinks was sufficient.